 Effect of Coffee on the Brain - brewing coffee

-For example, using a paper filter or checking coffee pods for built-in filters helps prevent the passage of unhealthy chemicals present in coffee as it filters.
-Some of these chemicals can raise levels of LDL, or the “bad” cholesterol.
+Brewing methods also matter when it comes to your health.
+Using a paper filter or selecting coffee pods with built-in filters helps prevent the passage of unhealthy chemicals present in your brew.
+Some of these chemicals can raise levels of LDL, also known as the “bad” cholesterol.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age